midesofek/Ophir-JavaScript-Crashcourse/Module-3/Module-03.md

 In this lesson, you’ll learn:

-- What events mean in Javscripts;
+- What events mean in Javascript;
 - Common examples of events in Javascript;
 - What event handling entails in Javascript;
 - The difference between events listeners and event handlers; and